 My favorite thing about Oak Park: I love that Oak Parkers are so thoughtful and eager to make this a community that lives up to our ideals.
 We may not ever fully get there, may be pretty deeply flawed in fact, but we're always trying to make it better—living up to President Obama's call not so much to already be perfect as to make ours a "more perfect union."

 What I’m reading, listening to, and watching now: I'm reading Morrissey’s Autobiography, and his story is every bit as clever, biting, and charming as his singing.

-I'm listening to David Bowie's latest compilation, Nothing Has Changed, which I downloaded through the library's Freegal service.
+I'm listening to David Bowie's latest compilation, Nothing Has Changed.
 That title is such a self-conscious contradiction of Bowie the chameleon.